 Why is lease accounting important?

-Lease accounting provides a clear view of a business’s financial situation taking into account the impact of any leases they are involved with.
-It reveals risk levels and highlights the effect of leases on the balance sheet, making it an indispensable tool for investors as well as lessor and lessee leadership.
+Lease accounting provides a clear view of an organization’s financial situation taking into account the impact of any leases they are involved with.
+It reveals risk levels, and highlights the effect of leases on the balance sheet, making it an indispensable tool for investors as well as lessor and lessee leadership.

-Accounting reports that do not consider leases can portray a very different picture, ignoring significant liabilities such as long lease payments when presenting the financial health of an organisation.
-However, those lease payments will always need to be paid, so must be part of the overall financial health of the business which AASB 16/IFRS 16 lease accounting achieves.
+Accounting reports that do not consider leases can portray a very different picture, ignoring significant liabilities such as long lease payments when presenting the financial health of an organization.
+However, those lease payments will always need to be paid, so must be part of the overall financial health of the business which ASC 842 and GASB 87 lease accounting achieves.

 5 advantages of the new lease accounting standards

-Whilst the introduction of the new AASB 16/IFRS 16 lease accounting standards has posed significant challenges for many businesses, they do also bring a range of benefits for both lessors and lessees, as well as potential investors in any business involved with leases.
+While the introduction of the new ASC 842 and GASB 87 lease accounting standards has posed significant challenges for many organizations, they do also bring a range of benefits for both lessors and lessees, as well as potential investors in any business involved with leases.
 Below are 5 ways in which they offer advantages over the previous accounting standards:

 Simplified audit process and audit trail

-The new standards for lease accounting mean that all assets are clearly identified and itemised, giving much clearer insight into liabilities and so on.
-It also provides a comprehensive reference of all resources an organisation has access to, making both resource allocation and procurement much more effective.
+The new standards for lease accounting mean that all assets are clearly identified and itemized, giving much clearer insight into liabilities, and so on.
+It also provides a comprehensive reference of all resources an organization has access to, making both resource allocation and procurement much more effective.

 Ultimately, this also offers the scope to combine assets into a portfolio, which is allowed as long as there are no financial benefits for doing so.
 It does make management much easier though.